mhaidarhanif/rewinds-legacy/README.md

 ## Notes

-### VechaiUI
+### Vechai UI

 Edit `tailwind.config.js` to remove custom colors to reduce the stylesheet build size.
-`cssBase` is still required to get the default Tailwind CSS colors into VechaiUI themes.
+`cssBase` is still required to get the default Tailwind CSS colors into Vechai UI themes.

 ```diff
 module.exports = {